Laine Nooney

 In past lives, I was a C-List Internet celebrity, received a medal for my writing as a graphic design critic, worked in newspaper and book design, and had a stint as a short-order cook.
 I carry a Ph.D. in Cultural Studies from Stony Brook University, a M.A. in Cultural Studies from Kansas State University, and a B.F.A. in Graphic Design from the University of Dayton.

-Hobbies include motorcycles, trumpet, and tugboats.
+Hobbies include motorcycles, texas hold 'em, and tugboats.

 Picture